 Chromatic Aberrations

-Chromatic Aberrations are very well controlled on this lens.
-I’ve yet to have it become an issue and I struggle to even find any bad examples in my day-to-day photography.
+This lens very well controls chromatic aberrations.
+I’ve yet to encounter them as an issue, and I struggle to find negative examples in my day-to-day photography.

-Out of all my photos shooting up into the sky at architecture, there were only a few shots that had any chromatic aberrations.
+Of all the photos of architecture I’ve taken that shoot up into the sky, only a few have any chromatic aberrations.
 This was one of the rare examples.
-And this is as bad as it seems to get.
+And this is as bad as it gets.

 Diffraction & Aperture Control